ASUU condemns attempt to use military to conduct exams in ESUT

 “Instead of the ministers to find ways of meeting ASUU demand’s so that public universities will resume they have resorted to feeding the public with intentional lies which will make the strike to linger,” he said.

-It would be recalled that ASUU embarked on nationwide indefinite strike on March 23, so as to force government to meet its demand’s signed by the government.
+It would be recalled that ASUU embarked on a nationwide indefinite strike on March 23, so as to force the government to meet its demands signed by the government.